-Finally, the journalistic approach requires you to be able to switch from shallow to deep work quickly, such that you take advantage of any opportunity to go deep when it is presented.
+Finally, the journalistic approach requires you to be able to switch from shallow to deep work quickly.
+You can then take advantage of any opportunity to go deep when it presents.
 This is a difficult skill to develop.

-Newport recommends that we create rituals around our deep work sessions, irrespective of the philosophy we adopt for their implementation.
+Newport recommends that we create rituals around our deep work sessions.
+It doesn’t matter which philosophy we adopt for their implementation.

 These rituals might include:

 - Where you’ll work and for how long